lukszafron/ENA-submitter/README.md

 # $${\color{lightgreen}ENA-submitter}$$

-Welcome to the ENA-submitter app.
+Welcome to the ENA-submitter,

-A Python app allowing for a concurrent submission of many paired-end FASTQ reads or BAM/CRAM alignments to the European Nucleotide Archive Database (ENA); requires the webin-cli.jar app to be installed.
+a Python app allowing for the concurrent submission of many paired-end FASTQ reads or BAM/CRAM alignments to the European Nucleotide Archive Database (ENA); this software requires the webin-cli.jar app to be installed.

 The following options are available: